melbournebioinformatics/MelBioInf_docs/docs/tutorials/variant_calling_galaxy_1/variant_calling_galaxy_1.md

     * Select your sorted BAM file as input, and select the correct reference genome.
     * Under *Choose parameter selection level*, select "Simple diploid calling with filtering and coverage".
 This will consider only aligned reads with sufficient mapping quality and base quality.
 You can see the exact parameters this sets by scrolling down in the main Galaxy window to the Galaxy FreeBayes documentation section on *Galaxy-specific options*.
     * *Execute* FreeBayes.
-    * When it has run, rename the resulting VCF file to something shorter, such as **NA12878.FreeBayes.chr22.vcf**.

 2. **Check the generated list of variants**.
     * Click the eye icon to examine the VCF file contents.
 The VCF format is described below - make sure you can identify the header rows and the data, and understand the important columns.